Listen to or download this article:

 Kraft faces the calculating Cardinal Max and the ruthless mercenary Yuri Feodorov as they attempt to take the cross from Kraft.

 Even as a man of the cloth, Cardinal Max’s plans for the Byzantine Cross go far beyond a rich score.
-He believes the artifact is the key to world domination and undying worship from the faithful.
+He believes the relic is the key to world domination and undying worship from the faithful.
 On the other side of the coin, Yuri hopes to fulfill his darkest desires in addition to the payout he receives from killing Sarah Kraft.
 Together, these men weave an entangling web that Kraft might not escape.

 The mystery around the Byzantine Cross deepens as she meets her MI6 connection, Nicolai Rodzyanko, once she’s inside the Soviet Union.